 - Today's world is consumed with questions concerning population growth and change.
-During this semester, we will explore several critical issues such as the relationship between population growth and development; immigration and internal migration; how age, race and gender affect other demographic processes; and how and why these processes vary around the world. - Additionally, you will learn to compute measures of population growth and change, as well as how to present these analyses in formal scientific essays. - Every week you will watch lecture videos, complete short quizzes to help insure that you understood the lectures, and complete online labs that will give you hands-on understanding of the concepts and processes of population dynamics. - You will work collaboratively online to complete a final group project-a demographic profile of a county that will be assigned to your group-that will pull together all the demographic measures covered in lecture and in labs.
+During this semester, we will explore several critical issues such as the relationship between population growth and development; immigration and internal migration; how age, race and gender affect other demographic processes; and how and why these processes vary around the world. - Additionally, you will learn to compute measures of population growth and change, as well as how to present these analyses in formal scientific essays. - Every week you will watch lecture videos, complete short quizzes to help ensure that you understood the lectures, and complete online labs that will give you hands-on understanding of the concepts and processes of population dynamics. - Make sure you keep track of the folders for the week since you will complete at least 2 folders each week.